 Arm Compiler 5 Arm Compiler 6 Notes Further information hide_all -fvisibility=hidden These defaults are similar but -fvisibility=hidden does not affect extern declarations or symbol references.
 In Arm Compiler 6, symbols in the final image are hidden if the reference or the definition is hidden.
 Therefore the visibility of the reference alone does not determine the visibility of the symbol, as it does in Arm Compiler 5. hide_all apcs=/hardfp orapcs=/ softfp -mfloat-abi=softfp The default floating-point linkage in Arm Compiler 5 depends on the specified processor.
-If the processor has floating-point hardware, then Arm Compiler 5 uses hard floating-point linkage.
-If the processor does not have floating-point hardware, then Arm Compiler 5 uses soft floating-point linkage.
-In Arm Compiler 6, the default is always soft floating-point linkage. apcs for Arm® Compiler 5. -mfLoat-abi for Arm® Compiler 6 image.axf a.out Default name for the executable image if none of -o, -c, -E, or -S are specified on the command-line. -o for Arm ® Compiler 5. -o for Arm ® Compiler 6. enum_is_int is off by default -fno-short-enums enum_is_int is off by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno-short-enums is the default in Arm Compiler 6, so the size of the enumeration type is at least 32 bits. enum_is_int -fno-short-enums -02 -00 Arm Compiler 5 uses high optimization by default.
-Arm Compiler 6 uses minimum optimization by default. -0 for Arm ® Compiler 5. -0 for Arm ® Compiler 6.
+If the processor has floating-point hardware, then Arm Compiler 5 uses hardware floating-point linkage.
+If the processor does not have floating-point hardware, then Arm Compiler 5 uses software floating-point linkage.
+In Arm Compiler 6, the default is always software floating-point linkage. apcs for Arm® Compiler 5mfloat-abi for Arm® Compiler 6 The -mfloat-abi option also controls the type of floating-point instructions that the compiler usesmfloat-abi=softfp uses hardware floating-point instructions.
+Use -mfloat-abi=soft to use software floating-point linkage and software library functions for floating-point operations. image.axf a.out Default name for the executable image if none of -o, -c, -E, or -S are specified on the command-line. -0 for Arm [®] Compiler 50 for Arm [®] Compiler 6. enum_is_int is off by default -fno-short-enums enum_is_int is off by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno-short-enums is the default in Arm Compiler 6, so the size of the enumeration type is at least 32 bits. enum_is_int -fno-short-enums -02 -00 Arm Compiler 5 uses high optimization by default.
+Arm Compiler 6 uses minimum optimization by default. -0 for Arm® Compiler 50 for Arm® Compiler 6.
 Optimization differences on page 2-23. apcs=/ nointerwork apcs=/interwork In Arm Compiler 5, armasm does not specify by default that code in the input file can safely interwork between A32 and T32.
-In Arm Compiler 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs for Arm ® Compiler 5. apcs for Arm ® Compiler 6.
+In Arm Compiler 6, armasm specifies interworking by default for AArch32 targets that support A32 and T32 instruction sets. apcs for Arm® Compiler 5apcs for Arm® Compiler 6.